$502 Million Dollar Verdict Against Johnson & Johnson In DePuy Pinnacle Hip Implant MDL

 Mehjabeen Rahman, J.D.

-Mehjabeen Rahman, J.D., is a versatile legal professional, currently a Law Graduate at Gutman, Mintz, Baker & Sonnenfeldt.
-She has been serving as a Staff Writer and Legal Blog Author for the Expert Institute since September 2015, where she conducts expert interviews and writes advisory articles for the legal community.
+Mehjabeen Rahman, J.D., is a versatile legal professional currently serving as a Law Graduate at Gutman, Mintz, Baker & Sonnenfeldt.
+Since September 2015, she has worked as a Staff Writer and Legal Blog Author for the Expert Institute, where she reaches out to numerous experts and attorneys across varied practice areas nationwide.
+Her role involves conducting insightful expert interviews and crafting advisory articles that provide valuable commentary for the legal community.

-Mehjabeen earned her Juris Doctor from Maurice A. Deane School of Law at Hofstra University, where she was a Mock Trial Team member, Clinic Student, and Associate Editor for the Hofstra Labor and Employment Law Journal.
-Her legal education and practical experiences underscore her expertise in legal research, writing, and trial preparation.
+Mehjabeen earned her Juris Doctor from Maurice A. Deane School of Law at Hofstra University, where she was a member of the Mock Trial Team, participated as a Clinic Student, and served as an Associate Editor for the Hofstra Labor and Employment Law Journal.
+Her comprehensive legal education and practical experiences underscore her expertise in legal research, writing, and trial preparation.
+She also holds a Bachelor of Arts (B.A.) in International Relations and Affairs from SUNY Geneseo.

 background image